Ovarian cancer treatment at GenesisCare

-We are specialists in the latest techniques for diagnosing and treating all types of cancer, including ovarian cancer.
+We are specialists in the latest techniques for treating all types of cancer, including ovarian cancer.
 We have teams of highly trained doctors who are experts in this disease.
 They work together to evaluate the latest, evidence-based approaches so we can offer these to every patient – without delay.

 Treatment for ovarian cancer may include surgery, chemotherapy, radiotherapy and potentially targeted therapy.
 The team will commonly be made up of a gynaecological oncologist (specialising in women's cancer surgery) and a medical oncologist (specialising in cancer drug treatments).
 We combine this with consultant-led integrative care, such as wellbeing therapies and psychological support, to help you achieve the best possible outcome.
 Our qualified physiotherapists and wellbeing consultants will carefully plan these therapies tailored to your needs by working with you and your consultant.

 Around one in 50 women in the UK will develop ovarian cancer (cancer of the ovaries) in their lifetime, but early diagnosis and treatment can mean a positive outcome for many.
 We are the UK‘s leading specialist private cancer care provider.
 By choosing us, you can be reassured that your treatment will be managed by a team of experts working together and with you to decide a personalised care plan for the treatment of your cancer.

 This is our commitment to offer world-class care to every patient with cancer.

 There are a number of options of treatment available for ovarian cancer at GenesisCare, such as:

 - Surgery – removal of all cancerous tissue in the ovaries

 - Chemotherapy – anti-cancer (cytotoxic) drugs that destroy the cancerous cells